maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

           Switched to branch 'deputy'
 ```

-The user notices that they accidentally edited `data/number.txt` and sets the contents back to `2`.
+The user notices that they accidentally edited `data/number.txt` and sets the content back to `2`.
 They check out `deputy` successfully.

 file://images/13-a3ondeputy.png